ml-feeds/arxiv-ml-reviews/README.md

 This requires GitHub-specific configuration in `config.py`.
 In this configuration file, refer to parameters starting with the prefix `GITHUB_`.

-## To do
-* By default, run an incremental update, and provide an option to do a full rerun.
-An incremental update assumes an unchanged configuration.
-This requires query results to be sorted by *lastUpdatedDate*.

 ## Deployment
 Serverless deployment of the RSS feed to [Google Cloud Functions](https://console.cloud.google.com/functions/) is configured.